mbiesiad/soho-comet-discoverers/readme.md

 *If you want delete your name - please create an issue or contact with me directly.*

 PS.
 It's not an official Project repo.

+## Acknowledgments

+Many thanks for Peter B. for informing me about the temporary issue with his assignments to individual groups (fixed: 2021-05-03).

 ## Contributing